Friday's Scottish Gossip

 Former Hamilton Academical and Preston North End boss Alex Neil is "ready to manage in Scotland again" after being linked with the vacancy with Hibernian.
 (Edinburgh Evening News)

-Hibernian look set to be left disappointed if they move for Alex Neil as Jack Ross' replacement as head coach as the bookmakers' favourite is viewing his future down south having also been named on a shortlist of potential candidates for the vacant Ipswich Town job.
+Hibernian look set to be left disappointed if they move for Alex Neil as Jack Ross' replacement as head coach because the bookmakers' favourite is viewing his future down south having also been named on a shortlist of potential candidates for the vacant Ipswich Town job.
 (Daily Record)

 Jack Ross was close to leaving his job as Hibernian head coach before their recent Scottish League Cup semi-final win over Rangers.
 (The Scotsman)